halderavik/followup_ques_AI/README.md

 # Survey Intelligence API - MVP

 ## Overview
 This project is a Flask-based REST API that generates intelligent follow-up questions for open-ended survey responses using DeepSeek LLM.
 It is designed for easy integration with survey platforms and provides exactly 3 contextually relevant follow-up questions per response with specific types: Reason, Example, and Impact.
-The API also includes enhanced multilingual support with informativeness detection.
+The API also includes enhanced multilingual support with informativeness detection and **theme-enhanced analysis**.

 ## Features
 - AI-powered question generation (DeepSeek LLM)
 - **Exactly 3 follow-up questions** with specific types: Reason, Example, Impact
 - **Enhanced multilingual support** with informativeness detection
+- **🆕 Theme-enhanced analysis** - detects themes in responses and generates contextually relevant questions
 - **Informativeness detection** - automatically detects non-informative responses (e.g., "I don't know", "no")
+- **Theme detection and ranking** - identifies themes by importance and generates targeted questions
 - Simple REST API (JSON)
 - No authentication required for users
 - Comprehensive error handling